 Bellringers come in all sizes and ages.
 Some started at the age of 12, others are still ringing at the age of 90.
 Bellringing is a community experience, and St John’s Bellringers welcomes anyone interested in learning to come along to Monday night practice.
 Learning Change Ringing is challenging, and can take many years to master.
 However, it is a very rewarding pastime, and is integral to the life of the Cathedral community.
 If you are interested in learning to be a bell ringer, or if you would just to see what we do, please get in contact.

-Inspired by Westminster Abbey which has placed 20th century martyrs in place of the traditional arrangement of statues, The Chapter of St John’s Cathedral has resolved to likewise depart from the traditional arrangement of characters in the west end niches of the cathedral.
+Inspired by Westminster Abbey which has placed 20th century martyrs in place of the traditional arrangement of statues, The Chapter of St John’s Cathedral resolved to likewise depart from the traditional arrangement of characters in the West End niches of the Cathedral.
 Instead of the 13 individual characters the niches will house representations of 24 biblical characters who played significant roles in the story of Jesus.

 The arrangement has been designed to reflect the importance of some of the relationships the bible records: Mary, Martha and Lazarus of Bethany are housed together, as are James and John, the sons of thunder; and Peter and Paul as the twin leaders of the evangelisation.
 Standing alone are the Christ at the centre, John the Baptiser as the forerunner and Mary Magdalene as the apostle to the apostles.

-This project will see St John’s home to a unique collection of statues.
+This project sees St John’s home to a unique collection of statues.
 It will confirm St John’s place as a significant place of pilgrimage and of interest to tourists.

 A 1986 Churchill Fellow, Rhyl was awarded an Honorary Degree of Doctor of Philosophy by the University of Queensland in 2001 and appointed a Member in the General Division of the Order of Australia in 2006 for her service to the arts.
 The most significant body of her work consists of hundreds of on-site carvings in the Great Court of the University of Queensland listed on the Registers of the National Estate and Queensland Heritage.